 The RAD System teaches defensive concepts and techniques against various types of assault by using easy, effective, and proven self-defense tactics.
-UTPD typically offers a RAD self-defense class once each semester, available free to students and employees.
+Students and employees can find information about available classes in the Austin area and nationwide using the RAD Program Locator.